Table of Contents

 One way to test for “nature” is to see whether or not somebody is coachable.
 Set a scenario and ask the candidate to role play with you.
 Once it ends, give some positive feedback, coach with three or four tips, and then role-play again.
 Were they able to implement some of that coaching when you role-played the second time around?
 If they resist coaching they don’t have the right nature.
 They aren’t emotionally intelligent, they’re not coachable and you don’t want them.

 PERFORMANCE – is a critical third element.
 Ask how they’ve been measured in the past and how they performed.
 Remember people lie.
 Dig deeper.
 Track back to see if they can walk you through the number of deals they closed with the right deal size.
 Start pulling on these threads.
 A strong candidate generally remembers their numbers and how they got there.

-4. What makes sales professionals excited about a company
+4. What makes sales professionals excited about an organization

 When there’s so much demand in the market candidates have option after option.
 Through many conversations and research, Sales Talent Agency has developed a hierarchy of needs for sales professionals of any sort.

 The first thing is a clear and compelling value proposition.
-Why the company exists.
+Why the organization exists.

 The next thing is to have proof.
 Case studies, reference letters, testimonials – these things are a necessity for sales people.

 Engaged support is the next need.
 Whether new or seasoned, sales people need to learn, to develop, to grow.
 Sales managers want somebody that they can jam with on strategy.
 They want somebody that can teach them, help them develop their business acumen and see different angles so that they can track towards joining the C-suite one day.